Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 GameFabric's product offering is centered around two core solutions: Multiplayer Servers (orchestration) and SteelShield™ (DDoS protection).

 Multiplayer Servers (Orchestration).
 GameFabric's core product manages game server fleets through its Agones-based orchestration.
 It includes fleet management via "Armadas" (for session-based games) and "Formations/Vessels" (for persistent servers), ArmadaSets for multi-region fleet orchestration, configuration control via UI, and branch/environment management for lifecycle staging.
-As noted, because GameFabric uses Agones, the underlying orchestration engine is open-source and thus not proprietary to GameFabric.
+Because GameFabric uses Agones, the underlying orchestration engine is open-source and not proprietary to GameFabric.

 Server Allocator - sold separately.
-The Allocator service, which brokers between a matchmaker and the server pool to assign ready game servers to players, is "a service that must be ordered separately" despite being required for match-bound (e.g., Shooters, RTS, MOBAs, TCGs, etc.) games.
+The Allocator service, which brokers between a matchmaker and the server pool to assign ready game servers to players, is "a service that must be ordered separately" despite being required for match-bound games (e.g., shooters, RTS, MOBAs, TCGs, etc.).
 Unlike Edgegap, where server allocation is included by default with the platform.

 Monitoring.
 GameFabric provides monitoring through the Grafana stack.

 Local Persistence - in validation phase.
 GameFabric offers a "Local Persistence" feature for persistent game worlds.
-However, their own Multiplayer Servers page states it is "currently in its validation phase," meaning not yet production-ready.
+However, their own Multiplayer Servers page states it is "currently in its validation phase," meaning not yet production-ready as of Q2 2026.
 Unlike Edgegap, which supports production-ready Private, Always Online Deployments for persistent worlds and 24/7 game servers.

 Hybrid Orchestration (Bare Metal + Cloud).
 GameFabric offers hybrid orchestration combining Nitrado's bare metal with cloud hyperscalers (AWS, Azure, GCP) through a "Bring Your Own Cloud" model.
-However, cloud costs are billed separately to the client, and each region must be configured individually and priced individually per each provider's pricing.
+However, cloud costs are billed separately to the client, and each region must be configured and priced individually.

 Unlike Edgegap, GameFabric does not offer a matchmaking system; studios must purchase and integrate one independently.
 It does not offer Managed Clusters or Managed Infrastructure for backend services.
 It does not include a dedicated container registry (Edgegap includes 10 GB with support for external registries such as Docker Hub, GitLab, Google Cloud Registry, and Amazon ECR).
 It does not offer deployments in China.